 IMPORTANT: No more than eight courses total may be from any one department (i.e. Neurosc, Psych, PhySci, etc).

 Prerequisites: LS 7C, Chem 14C/30A, Physics 5C/1B

 Prerequisites: NS m101A

 • Neuroscience m101C: Spring Quarter Only

-Co-requisite: must be taken concurrently with NS m101A or the summer before taking NS m101A
+Co-requisite: must be taken concurrently with Neuroscience m101A OR summer prior to taking Neuroscience M101A (when offered in summer)

 • Chemistry and Biochemistry 153A

 **REMINDER: Chemistry 153L was removed from the Neuroscience major requirements effective Fall 2017.
 If you are student that entered prior to Fall 17 and the course is showing on your DARS as a requirement, please contact email@example.com.
 Thank you!

 MAJOR ELECTIVES (3 courses, 1 from each elective category)

 PLEASE READ: If any of the electives listed below are not populating on your Degree Audit Report (DAR), please email Megan Lebre (firstname.lastname@example.org) and the class will be manually substituted in your DAR.